Killer Instinct: Tusk

 Tusk is a barbarian who wants to fight all of the challengers for the right to destroy Gargos.
 In his ending, he and Maya are married following the defeat of Gargos.
 His ultimate-combo moves are summoning a meteor shower to pummel his opponent (with a large one crushing them) and summoning a dinosaur which eats the opponent.

 Tusk appears as a playable character in the third season of Killer Instinct for Xbox One.
 He has been re-imagined as an ancient barbarian warrior who led his people against Gargos's Mimic forces when they attempted to invade thousands of years ago.
-Though felled by Gargos, Tusk is brought to the Astral Plane by the godlike Ichorian race, who grant him the gift of immortality and the mythical blade Warg-gram.
+Though felled by Gargos, Tusk is brought to the Astral Plane by the godlike Ichorean race, who grant him the gift of immortality and the mythical blade Warg-gram.
 Tusk's resurrection catches Gargos off guard, wiping out his Mimics and forcing him to retreat, earning the title of "Watchman of the Gods".
 The barbarians he travels with give him the name "Tunth-ska", or "Tusk", due to his sword's resemblance to a walrus's tooth.
 Tusk survives for millennia without aging, becoming world-weary and distancing himself after watching friends and family grow old and die.
 Two years prior to Season 3, Tusk battles Shadow Jago in a Swedish village, and is defeated by his Oblivion Shard relic, which wipes his memories in the process.
 However, Warg-gram badly burns Shadow Jago when he attempts to take it, forcing him to retreat.
 Hisako finds the comatose Tusk and seals him and Warg-gram in an ice cave so he can recover.
 Tusk awakens two years later, but has lost many of his memories, including his original purpose.
 He builds a cabin from the remains of his old ship the Wavewalker, attempting to regain his lost memories, and Warg-gram shows him visions of both Gargos and Kim Wu.
 When ARIA and her forces arrive to abduct Tusk for study, Tusk repels them and gives chase, stowing away in an Ultratech transport.
 However, he is found and captured by Cinder, forcing Tusk to destroy the ship and crash back into the ice.
 During Gargos's invasion, Gargos sends his minions to retrieve Warg-gram, as it will give him the power to slay even immortal beings.
 Tusk receives help from Kim Wu, who recruits him to the Alliance, though he begins to be tempted by Gargos's promise of removing his immortality and allowing him to finally die.

 Introduced in Killer Instinct (2013)

+In addition to the following, three guest characters were also introduced to the series from other franchises: the Arbiter from Halo, General RAAM from Gears of War, and Rash from Battletoads.